Killing Me Softly with His Song: Roberta Flack version

 Lieberman was the first to record the song in late 1971, releasing it in early 1972.
 Helen Reddy has said she was sent the song, but "the demo... sat on my turntable for months without being played because I didn't like the title".

 Roberta Flack first heard the song on an airplane, when the Lieberman original was featured on the in-flight audio program.
 After scanning the listing of available audio selections, Flack would recall: "The title, of course, smacked me in the face.
 I immediately pulled out some scratch paper, made musical staves [then] play[ed] the song at least eight to ten times jotting down the melody that I heard.
 When I landed, I immediately called Quincy [Jones] at his house and asked him how to meet Charles Fox.
 Two days later I had the music."
 Shortly afterwards Flack rehearsed the song with her band in the Tuff Gong Studios in Kingston, Jamaica, but did not release it.
 She was unhappy with the background vocals on the various mixes she auditioned.
 Atlantic executive Tunc Erim assured her it would be a hit song no matter which mix was released.
 She refused, recalling later that she "wanted to be satisfied with that record more than anything else."

 In September 1972, Flack was opening for Quincy Jones at the Los Angeles Greek Theater; after performing her prepared encore song, Flack was advised by Quincy Jones to sing an additional song.
-Flack later said, "I said 'Well, I have this new song I've been working on'...
+Flack recalled, "I said 'Well, I have this new song I've been working on'...
 After I finished, the audience would not stop screaming.
 And Quincy said, 'Ro, don't sing that daggone song no more until you record it.'"